rubienr/machinekit/src/hal/user_comps/xhc-whb04b-6.md

 * On button pressed event:
 ```
-//! works most of the cases, some quation part is missing
+//! works most of the cases, some equation part is missing
 checksum == random - (keyCode ^ (~seed & random))
 ```